rll-research/teachable/README.md

 ## Replicating NeurIPS Results

-The main branch of this repository is updated frequently.
-If you are looking to replicate or compare against the results from the NeurIPS paper, please use the code on the neurips_21 branch.
+The main branch of this repository is updated frequently, so use that if you want the newest features.
+If you are looking to replicate or compare against the results from the NeurIPS paper, please use this branch.
+Exact commands used in the paper can be found [here](https://docs.google.com/spreadsheets/d/1bFcwLeM-eT-dpISRGRHB25fxBtYHNSkN3fK7qkoMe6U/edit?usp=sharing).

 ## Installation